 A 401(k) is one of the most common retirement investment options offered by employers in the United States today.
-It’s not surprising why; these plans provide both employers and employees with a flexible way to save money for retirement, and have been around for almost 40 years.
+It’s not surprising why.
+These plans provide both employers and employees with a flexible way to save money for retirement, and they have been around for almost 40 years.

-At Human Interest, we offer 401(k) plans specifically to help small businesses and startups overcome many of the unique challenges they may face in setting up a plan.
-However, if you’re an employer who hasn’t offered a 401(k) benefit before — or even if you have — it’s important to understand the basics before you decide on the plan that’s right for your organization.
+At Human Interest, we offer 401(k) plans for small businesses and startups.
+However, if you’re an employer who hasn’t offered a 401(k) benefit before — or even if you have — it’s important to understand the 401(k) basics for employers before you decide on the plan that’s right for your organization.
 Consider this your complete beginner’s guide to 401(k)s.

 What is a 401(k) plan, and how does it work?